 There are some who say the sewer rats in New York are the biggest, but they aren’t even close to the sheer magnitude of the capybara.
 The capybaras are a very vocal rodent with a host of predators and a voracious appetite for vegetation.
-Read more about these incredible creatures and, as always, don’t forget to comment below.
+They are listed as Least Concern by the IUCN.
+Habitat loss is their primary threat.
+These critters are also hunted by humans.

 First the Stats…